/ seo-glossary / What Is Review Signals? SEO Glossary

 What Is Review Signals?

-Review signals are the collection of data points from customer reviews that search engines use as ranking factors for local search results.
+Review signals are the collection of data points from customer reviews that search engines use as ranking inputs for local search results.
 These signals include review quantity (how many reviews you have), review velocity (how frequently new reviews come in), review diversity (reviews across multiple platforms), star ratings, and the content of the reviews themselves including keywords and sentiment.

 Why Review Signals Matter for SEO